CSE Citation-Sequence & Citation-Name

 For guidance on formatting figures of your own creation, consult chapter 30 of Scientific Style and Format.

 Creator AA.
 Title [type of work].
-Place of publication: Publisher or Producer. [accessed year month day].
-URL.
+Publisher or Producer; Year Month day of publication. doi or URL. - Example:

 Other Source Types

 Author AA.
 Title of poster.
-Poster presented at: Title of conference.
-Name; date; place of conference.
+Poster presented at: Name of conference.
+Name; date; place of conference. - Example:

 AI